infinum/android-collar/README.md

         }
 })
 ```
-If you put second parameter *showNotification* as *true* in *LiveCollector*, a notification will show once analytics are gathered and clicking on it will open a dedicated screen.
+If you put second parameter *showSystemNotification* as *true* in *LiveCollector*, a notification will show once analytics are gathered and clicking on it will open a dedicated screen.
+Third parameter *showInAppNotification* with value *true* in *LiveCollector* will show a Snackbar-ish popup once analytics are gathered inside the current running Activity.
 Otherwise if set to *false* notification will **not** be shown but you can always run the UI with following command of getting the launch Intent:
 ```kotlin
     startActivity(